mjmlio/mjml/packages/mjml/README.md

 mjmlConfigPath | string | The path or directory of the `.mjmlconfig` file (for custom components use) | `process.cwd()` useMjmlConfigOptions | Allows to use the `config` attribute from `.mjmlconfig` file | false

+Note that it's also possible to define preprocessors in your mjmlconfig file.
+For this, you need to use a `.mjmlconfig.js` file.
+This js file needs to export an Object with the same structure as a standard JSON .mjmlconfig file.

 ## API

 A free-to-use MJML API is available to make it easy to integrate MJML in your application.
 Head over [here](https://mjml.io/api) to learn more about the API.